Does Your Skin Need Some Extra Help?

 Salt affects collagen immensely, especially around areas where the skin is thin.
-This is perhaps the reason it is a bad food for skin.
-You will see puffiness around your eyes due to swelling up of tissues.
+This is perhaps the reason it is a portion of bad food for the skin.
+You will see puffiness around your eyes due to the swelling up of tissues.
 Also, dermatologists opine that if you wish to keep wrinkles at bay, stay away from white stuff like salt.

 Alternative: Eat less salt.
 Iodized salt is bad – it worsens acne condition.
 Check the sodium content in packaged foods.

 It is another white food bad for the skin.
 Sugar boosts aging and influences your blood vessels.
 If you don’t believe us, just cut sugar from your diet for a week.
 The result is your skin will be clearer.
 Sugar suppresses the immune system affecting our body’s healing ability.

 Thus it is unable to fight bacteria causing inflammation and acne.
 Sugar is responsible for constipation as well.
 In short, there are more toxins in the body and hence bad-looking skin.

 Alternative: Switch to natural sugars, they are complex in their formation and take more time for processing.

 Though not regular food, but since its consumption is pretty high, it has become a staple food for many.
 The results are scary – making it a bad food for the skin.
 Coffee can lead to dehydration making your skin look dull and unappealing.
 Too much consumption can stimulate pituitary adrenocortical response enhancing cortisol levels.

 This fastens aging (thinning of the skin and eventually lines and wrinkles).

 Alternative: Drink green tea.
 It contains antioxidants and has lower caffeine content.
 Hence, lesser dehydration.